hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_workspace_linked_service.html.markdown

 Links a Log Analytics (formally Operational Insights) Workspace to another resource.
 The (currently) only linkable service is an Azure Automation Account.

+~> **NOTE:** This resource has been deprecated in favour of the `azurerm_log_analytics_linked_service` resource and will be removed in the next major version of the AzureRM Provider.
+The new resource shares the same fields as this one, and information on migrating across [can be found in this guide](../guides/migrating-between-renamed-resources.html).

 ## Example Usage

 ```hcl